 Numerous reports have been circulating about the sudden demise of the Rustock botnet.
 The question is whether this has had an effect on global spam levels.
-The graph below shows spam levels for the past week (updated at 1pm PT today).

 - There are clear “humps” on Saturday, Monday and Tuesday – but less activity on Friday, Sunday and today.
 These patterns and levels are fairly typical for the past few weeks